-THE FORM LANGUAGE
+THE DESIGN LANGUAGE

-In the context of design history, the form language may be characterized as a merging of two main streams in 20th century design.
+In the context of design history, the design language may be characterized as a merging of two main streams in 20th century design.
 On the one hand, the idealistic European Bauhaus tradition with its minimalist »Less is More« and its modernist »Form follows Function«.
 On the other hand, the American design icon Raymond Loewy’s consumer-oriented MAYA principle: »Most Advanced Yet Acceptable«.